nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.1 Viewing Help: `help`
-The help function shows the URL to the user guide for RemindMe, which you are currently !
+The help function shows the URL to the user guide for RemindMe, which you are currently reading!

 ![help message](images/helpMessage.png)<br>
 *[Image of RemindMe's help message]*